 To make the most of this situation it is better to use tick charts in conjunction with volume-based indicators.
 They will help you avoid weak moves and join the strong ones.

 Additional data, generated by tick charts, can be used to place tighter and more accurate stop-loss orders.
 This technique can be especially effective during rapid price movements or extreme market volatility.

-Tick charts are a great tool to bring your Forex strategies to a new level.
+Tick charts are a great tool to bring your strategies to a new level.
 They help traders avoid market noise and generate more accurate trading signals.

 When used in conjunction with volume-based indicators, tick charts let traders apply more effective risk-management tools with righter stop-loss orders.
 However, they still require proper organization and backtesting to ensure everything works smoothly.